Schema changes and the Postgres lock queue

 Once the ALTER TABLE statement has failed, the SELECT statement from the third session is unblocked and executes directly.

 With lock_timeout set appropriately like this, it's possible to ensure that DDL statements like ALTER TABLE don't lock out reads and writes from the affected table.
 However, when a statement exceeds its lock_timeout the statement fails.
 Postgres does not provide any mechanism by which such statements can be automatically retried.
-Retrying lock acquisition becomes the responsiblity of the person or process running the DDL statement.
+Retrying lock acquisition becomes the responsibility of the person or process running the DDL statement.

 With pgroll, our migration tool for Postgres, such lock acquisition failures are automatically retried with an exponential backoff strategy.
 This means that: